lehigh-university-libraries/islandora_access/README.md

 Requires a field `field_administrator` attached to a node that points to user entities.
 When editing a node in Islandora, if you reference a user account with the `field_administrator` on the node, that account will be able to view, update, and delete that node, and any children nodes that reference that node with `field_member_of`.

+This module also allows all published nodes to be viewable by anonymous users.

 Node administrators are then also able to create, update, and delete media for the node(s) the user is an administator of.

 ## Requirements